-The Bureau developed Cost Share Agreements for handling the problem where new discharges occur at sites where there is an existing discharge, which is eligible in one of the State's four cleanup programs.
+The Bureau developed Cost Share Agreements for handling the problem where new discharges occur at sites where there is an existing discharge, which is eligible in one of the State's five cleanup programs.
 The mixed plumes of old and new discharges could lead to awkward situations within the existing program areas with respect to the allocation of costs.
 To remedy this problem, the Legislature authorized the Bureau by statute in 1999 to negotiate cost sharing agreements with the responsible parties for new discharges.
 The cost sharing allows the Bureau to negotiate issues of prioritization and allocation of cleanup and funding responsibilities with the person accepting responsibility for the new contamination.
+To date, over 451 such agreements have been completed.